OctopusDeploy/blog/blog/2019-11/octopus-cloud-v2-why-kubernetes/index.md

 We could easily imagine modifying the Octopus HTTP server to be multi-tenanted.
 We could still have a database-per-customer and determine the connection string to use for each request.
 The task orchestration component would be trickier, but not impossible; however, this would require significant renovations.

 Polling Tentacles would be a complication.
-We won’t delve into the details of this here, but for the purposes of this post, it’s enough to know that in addition to renovations, we’d have to demolish a few walls (and add a bathroom) to support polling Tentacles in this architecture.
+We won’t delve into the details in this post, but it’s enough to know that in addition to renovations, we’d have to demolish a few walls (and add a bathroom) to support polling Tentacles with this architecture.

 And these renovations would have to occur while we continued to ship regular updates to the product.
 This would leave us with the diabolical choice between: